chengyuanmao819/LOL-analysis/README.md

   frameborder="0"
 ></iframe>

-The graph shows the distribution of total gold owned across a population or dataset.
+The graph shows the distribution of total gold owned across the lol dataset.
 It is a histogram, where the x-axis represents the total amount of gold, and the y-axis shows the frequency or number of cases at each gold amount level.

 The distribution appears to be roughly bell-shaped or normal, with the peak frequency occurring around 50,000-60,000 units of total gold.
 This suggests that most cases or individuals in the dataset have a moderate amount of gold around that central value.